OWASP/wrongsecrets/README.md

 ```shell
 colima stop
 ```
-and run Docker image `jeroenwillemsen/wrongsecrets`.
+and run natively Docker image `jeroenwillemsen/wrongsecrets` on ARM.

 ### Change Docker context

 Running docker image on Colima container runtimes on macOS Ventura with M1 CPU can run very slowly or can hang at some point.
-Wrong Secrets provide `arm64` Docker's image and switching to `desktop-linux` context will use `arm64` image.
+Wrong Secrets provide `arm64` Docker's image and switching to `desktop-linux` context will use native `arm64` image.
 To do that in terminal run:

 ```shell